-333. ORDNANCE PROBLEMS.
+333. Ordnance Problems.
 One lecture a week throughout the year.
 Credit one hour each term.
 Prerequisite courses 334 and 336.
 Lieutenant MEYNS.

-335. HYDRAULICS.
+335. Hydraulics.
 Juniors.
 Second term.
-Credit three hours.
-(Not given in 1924-25.)
+Credit two hours.
 Prerequisite courses 334 and 336.
-Lecture and two recitations a week.
+Two recitations a week.
 Hydrostatics: pressures in containing vessels, centers of pressure.
 Hydrokinetics: flow through orifices and over weirs; general equation of energy; losses of head; flow in pipes and open channels, and dynamic action of streams.
 Lectures on the essential features of the equipment of water power plants.
-Assistant Professor SWITZER and instructors.
+Professor SWITZER and instructors.

-337. HYDRAULIC POWER PLANTS.
+337. Hydraulic Power Plants.
 Elective.
 First term.
 Credit two hours.
 Prerequisite course 335.
 Two lectures a week.
 Elements of hydrology; design and selection of equipment; theory, construction, installation, and operating characteristics of modern hydraulic turbines; power production costs; water power legislation.
-Assistant Professor SWITZER.
+Professor SWITZER.

-338. HYDRAULIC POWER-PLANT DESIGN.
+338. Hydraulic Power-Plant Design.
 Elective.
 Second term.
-Credit two to four hours; two hours credit for eighty hours of actual work.
+Credit two to four hours: two hours credit for eighty hours of actual work.
 Prerequisite course 337.
 It is intended that in this course the student shall apply the knowledge gained in Course 337 to the design of a part or the whole of an hydraulic power plant.
 One or two students may work on a given problem which shall be chosen with a view to meeting the needs of the students.
 Hours to be arranged.
-Assistant Professor SWITZER.
+Professor SWITZER.